 Chia-Yu Yeh is a post-doc in Song Lab.
 Chia-Yu obtained her Ph.D from the University of Manchester (U.K.) in 2013.
 Her dissertation thesis was on astrocytic changes during Alzheimer’s disease pathology by using 3xTg-AD animal model.
 Chia-Yu has been a cornerstone member in Song Lab since 2014.
 Her two favorite things about Song Lab are the combination of novel ideas with cutting-edge techniques and the camaraderie of her colleagues.
 Her main project in the lab is on the regulation mechanism of local glutamatergic input (Mossy cells) on adult neurogenesis.
 Her side project is on astrocytic regulation on adult neurogenesis.

-Hechen Bao is a doctoral student in Shanghai Jiao Tong University where he is majoring in Biology.
-He obtained his B.Sc in Biotechnology from Shanghai Jiao Tong University in 2011.
-He has been a core member in Song Lab since 2014.
-He is currently a visiting scholar in Song Lab.
+Hechen Bao is a postdoc associate in Song lab.
+He obtained his Ph.D from Shanghai Jiao Tong University in 2018.
+He has been a core member in Song Lab since 2014 and worked as research assistant till 2017.
+His study is focused on how neural circuits regulating adult hippocampal neurogenesis.
 He specializes in in-vivo electrophysiology and optogenetics.
 His favorite thing about the lab is applying novel strategies and advanced approaches on various interesting projects.

 Christina Catavero is a doctoral student in the Neuroscience curriculum.
 She graduated summa cum laude from Rochester Institute of Technology in 2014 with a double major in Biotechnology and Biomedical Sciences.
 Christina found winters in the northeast unbearable and decided to move south after graduation.
 From 2014-2016 she worked as a research technician in Dr. Scott Soderling’s lab at Duke University, studying the role of the actin cytoskeleton in neurodevelopmental disorders.
 Her love for fried chicken biscuits encouraged her to stay in the south for graduate school, and in 2017 Christina joined the Song Lab at UNC.
 She aims to elucidate how distinct local interneuron populations and their circuitry connections mediate adult hippocampal neurogenesis.